FactoryXCode/MfPack/MfPack/Samples/MfPlayer X2/Docs/MfPlayer_X2_Architecture_and_Chromecast.md

 A logger abstraction exists, but current integration relies heavily on `OutputDebugString`.
 Inject a concrete logger that can write:

-- debugger output;
+* debugger output;
-- a bounded diagnostic memo;
+* a bounded diagnostic memo;
-- optional rotating log files;
+* optional rotating log files;
-- HRESULT stage and state transitions;
+* HRESULT stage and state transitions;
-- network endpoints with sensitive tokens redacted.
+* network endpoints with sensitive tokens redacted.

 ### 19.10 “Auto Refresh” is not periodic

 The Cast dialog currently performs an automatic search, not recurring refresh.
 Rename or implement a worker-driven refresh interval.

-### 19.11 Old READMEs are materially stale
+### 19.11 README maintenance

-The root README says RGB32 composition is a future step, while the code already contains playback MFT composition, export, and Cast integration.
-The Cast README still calls the directory a skeleton.
-Both should be updated or replaced.
+The root and Chromecast README files now match the implemented architecture.
+Keep them synchronized whenever Cast routing, subtitle ownership, protocol status, or build requirements change; otherwise the shorter entry-point documentation will drift away from this detailed reference again.

-### 19.12 Versioning is stale
+### 19.12 Versioning needs a clearer policy

-The root README still says version `0.1.0`, while source headers refer to MfPack revision 3.2.0 and the implementation has advanced considerably.
+Source headers refer to MfPack revision 3.2.0, while the sample and Cast subsystem evolve independently.
 Define separate values for:

-- MfPack library version;
+* MfPack library version;
-- sample application version;
+* sample application version;
-- Cast subsystem maturity or feature level.
+* Cast subsystem maturity or feature level.

 ### 19.13 Platform comments are inconsistent